MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 4.0.3
+- Fix vsts-node-api initialization bug in code coverage policy that sometimes leads to the error "Cannot read property 'getCodeCoverageSummary' of undefined".

 #### 4.0.2
 - Fix extension target definition.
 Due to new vsts-node-api the lowest compatible version of Team Foundation Server is 2017 update 3.
 For earlier versions of Team Foundation Server, please keep using version 3.0.1.